spotify/klio/docs/src/userguide/examples/audio_spec.rst

     Notice how instead of ``magnitude``, we're piping ``magnitude.spectrogram`` to the transform ``beam.Map(transforms.create_key_from_element)``.
 This is because the ``GetMagnitude()``
     transform has two outputs, both of which are "tagged".
-Beam allows tranforms to return more than one output by way of `tagging <https://beam.apache.org/documentation/programming-guide/
+Beam allows transforms to return more than one output by way of `tagging <https://beam.apache.org/documentation/programming-guide/
     #additional-outputs>`_.
 The tags used in :class:`apache_beam.pvalue.TaggedOutput` in the yield
     statements of ``GetMagnitude()`` turn into attributes on the ``PCollection`` themselves.